Mike Greenberg: Books

 On March 7, 2006, Greenberg released his first book entitled Why My Wife Thinks I'm An Idiot: The Life and Times of a Sportscaster Dad, which reached 14th on the New York Times Bestseller list and was nominated in the 2006 Quill Awards for best sports book.
 In April 2010, Greenberg, along with co-host Mike Golic, released a book entitled Mike and Mike's Rules for Sports and Life.
 Along with the release, the two Mikes embarked on a 15-city book tour that included stops in New York City, Philadelphia, Pittsburgh, Chicago, Dallas, Boston, and Tampa.
 Greenberg released a novel entitled All You Could Ask For in 2013.
 He released the novel My Father's Wives in January 2015.
+On April 4, 2023, Mike Greenberg partnered with Get Up! producer Paul "Hembo" Hembekides to release "Got Your Number" published by Hyperion Avenue.

+Controversy

+In 2010, Greenberg was embroiled in controversy when returning from a commercial break on his show Mike and Mike in the Morning.
+He appeared to refer to Martin Luther King Day as "Martin Luther Coon Day".
+He immediately "corrected" himself, and continued with the show as if nothing happened.
+He later apologized through an ESPN statement for saying what appeared to be a racial slur.